Wonderful integrates with:

 These are the main ways businesses can use QR codes to take payments:

-● Merchants generating permanent, reusable quick-response codes for specific amounts, which any customer scan and pay instantly.
+● Merchants generate permanent, reusable quick-response codes for specific amounts, which customers can scan and pay instantly.

 ● Merchants adding particular products / services to a digital 'basket', and then presenting a QR code to the customer to complete the purchase.